 Acres of rural land make for some excellent farmhouse cheeses.
 Of the hundreds of Irish cheeses, some of the more widely available variations are strong Cashel Blue and hard, cheddar-like Dubliner.
 We like St Gall – similar to mountain cheeses, like Swiss Gruyère, it is nutty, velvety and great to cook with.
 Try it in a dauphinoise-style potato bake with parsnips, onions and rich double cream.

 Lurking in the shadow cast by the mighty stout is Irish cider, famed by big companies who endorse serving your sparkling apple grog in a pint glass with ice.
-It’s worth seeking out smaller cider producers, with some having been in operation for over 100 years.
+It’s worth seeking out smaller cider producers, some of whom have been in operation for over 100 years.
 This coddled pork dish is ideal for showcasing Irish cider of any kind – it’s best served with a generous portion of colcannon or champ.

 Round off your St Patrick’s Day menu with this lightly-spiced tart with apple filling, a dash of authentic Irish single malt and inventive ‘savoury’ sugar, made from salt and lemon.
 It was created by one of Ireland’s most famous chefs, Richard Corrigan – the ultimate badge of authenticity.